Use modals to create focused content views

 Spacing | Manage the space around the outside of the modal and between rows.
 Choose between Small, Medium (default), and Large. |

 Padding | Adds padding to the modal.
 Selected by default.
-Deselect the checkbox to remove padding between elements and the modal. |
+Turn off the toggle to remove padding between elements and the modal. |

 Background color | Select a background color for the modal.
 Does not apply to the footer. |

 Element gap | Adds padding between elements.
 Selected by default.
-Deselect the checkbox to remove all space between elements. |
+Turn off the toggle to remove all space between elements. |

 Add a title to the modal